 Title 5, California Administrative Code, permits the granting of credit toward a degree or certificate for courses completed on a credit/no-credit basis.

-- The course must be on an approved list of credit/no-credit courses.
-The list is available in the Counseling Office and in the "Schedule of Classes."
+- Approved list of Credit/No-Credit courses.
+The list is available in the Counseling Office and in the Schedule of Classes.

-- There is no provision for rescinding an approved petition for credit/no credit.
+- There is no provision for rescinding an approved petition for Credit/No Credit.